mosaicml/llm-foundry/scripts/train/README.md

 To train with high performance on multi-node clusters, the easiest way is with the [MosaicML platform](https://www.mosaicml.com/training) ;) Check out the `mcli/` folder for examples!

-But if you really must try this manually on your own cluster, then just provide a few variables to `composer` either directly via CLI, or via environment variables that can be read.
+If you want to implement this manually on your own cluster, then just provide a few variables to `composer` either directly via CLI, or via environment variables that can be read.
 Then launch the appropriate command on each node:

 ### Multi-Node via CLI args